askfiy/nvim/README.md

 In my daily use, I will encounter some bugs from the plug-in itself.
 I hereby appeal to everyone to help me go to the original plug-in address and submit ISSUES, so that they can be repaired faster:

-- [todo-comments](https://github.com/folke/todo-comments.nvim): An exception will be thrown after pressing q:, only for neovim 7.0
 - [friendly-snippets](https://github.com/rafamadriz/friendly-snippets): Can't add Django filetypes, so I used Django snippets from vscode